YX-XinYin/YX-XinYin.github.io/_pages/about.md

 My research interests focus on network systems.
 Specifically, I leverage virtualization technologies to optimize virtual switches in data centers.
 In addition, I have research experience in the implementation of deep and reinforcement learning algorithms as well as network systems.
 Therefore, I plan to integrate these areas of knowledge to develop machine learning systems and optimize distributed network architectures for both machine learning inference and training.

+<span style="color:red">By the way, I am currently applying for a PhD program.
+If you have any valuable job recommendations, I would greatly appreciate it.</span>

 # 📖 Publications
 <!-- <div class='paper-box'><div class='paper-box-image'><div><div class="badge"></div></div></div><div class='paper-box-text' markdown="1"></div></div> -->